NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 store files for team collaboration.
 You can use this storage to install custom libraries or user scripts.

+The contrib filesystem is built on the cloud provider's native NFS service, which is EFS in AWS, Azure Files in Azure, and GFS in GCP.
+The pricing on the AWS EFS is based on the amount of storage used, whereas Azure and GCP pricing is based on the provisioned capacity.
+This makes the AWS contrib cost lower than Azure and GCP, comparatively.
+To find the pricing from the Parallel Works Home, click on the NFS link and enter a storage size.
+The provisioned storage can be resized to a higher size anytime.

 AWS Contrib storage charge is $0.30 per GB per Month.
 The cost is calculated based on the storage usage.
-Both AWS and Azure charge based on the usage, with a pay-as-you-go model like your electricity bill.
+Both AWS and Azure charge based on usage, with a pay-as-you-go model like your electricity bill.

 GCP charges on allocated storage, so whether the storage is used or not, the project pays for the provisioned capacity.
 The default provisioned capacity of